Why choose proton therapy?

 Protons, which are positively charged subatomic particles, deposit energy differently than x-ray beams do.
 Compared to an x-ray beam, a proton beam that is delivered with sufficient energy (or "modulated") has a low "entrance dose" (the dose in front of the tumor).
 A proton beam also has a high-dose "Bragg peak" region, which is designed to cover the entire tumor.
 There is no "exit dose" beyond the tumor involved in proton radiation therapy.
 X-ray beams, by contrast, may deposit most of their dose in tissues in front of the tumor.

-Photon beams make up traditional x-rays, carry a low radiation charge and have a much lower mass than proton beams.
-Much of photon beams' energy is deposited in the healthy tissue surrounding a tumor due to their low charge and mass causing side effects and unnecessary tissue damage while sometimes not even reaching the tumor with an adequate enough dose.
+Photon beams make up traditional x-rays, carry a low radiation charge, and have a much lower mass than proton beams.
+Much of the photon beams' energy is deposited in the healthy tissue surrounding a tumor due to their low charge and mass, causing side effects and unnecessary tissue damage.

 In contrast, proton beams can be energized to specific speeds or velocities that determine how deeply and where the beams will deliver their radiation.
 As the proton radiation beams move through the body, they slow down as they interact with orbiting electrons.
 When the protons have slowed down sufficiently, they release a burst of energy.
 The physician designs the proton radiation treatment so this burst occurs at the precise site of the cancer, minimizing damage to healthy tissue and reducing side effects.